bemts-hhs/traumar/README.md

 pak::pak("bemts-hhs/traumar")
 ```

-## There is More!
+## Helper Functions

 {traumar} has many functions to help you in your data analysis journey!
+In particular, if you do not presently have access to probability of
+survival data, {traumar} provides the `probability_of_survival()`
+function to do just that using the TRISS method.
+Check out the
-Check out the additional package documentation at
+additional package documentation at
 [bemts-hhs/github.io/trauma](https://bemts-hhs/github.io/trauma) where
 you can find examples of each function the package has to offer.